Your gift helps us glorify God, make disciples, and serve others in the name of Christ. All donations are tax-deductible. Thank you!

 Ways to Give

-Place a check or cash gift in the offering plate during our worship gathering.
+Place a check or cash gift in the offering box located on our welcome table.
 To receive appropriate documentation for tax purposes, please make sure your name and address are correct on your check.
 Cash may also be placed in an envelope you provide with your name and address if you would like tax documentation.

 Make a one-time gift or set up recurring giving securely online.